Certified Neural Approximations of Nonlinear Dynamics: Introduction

 For neural abstractions to be practically useful, properties inferred from the abstraction---such as those related to reachability or safety---must reliably transfer to the original system.
 Simulation-based techniques fall short, as they are non-exhaustive and may miss unsafe behaviour.
 Formal verification provides a sound alternative by exhaustively analyzing all possible inputs and outputs.
 Prior work has used SMT (Satisfiability Modulo Theories) solvers for this task~\citep{Franzle2007, NeuralAbstractions, CARe}.
 SMT extends the Boolean Satisfiability Problem (SAT) to more complex formulas such as those involving linear real arithmetic or integers.
 This makes SMT solvers an indispensable tool for a range of applications; however, for neural network verification, the computational cost of SMT solvers severely limits the scale and expressivity of verifiable networks.

 To overcome these limitations, we introduce a scalable framework for verification of neural abstractions that avoids reliance on expensive SMT solvers.
-Our method constructs certified first-order local approximations to tightly bound a nonlinear system's behaviour, which enables us to employ neural network verification tools based on linear bound propagation to certify that the network's output remains sufficiently close to the linearization.
-By combining this with a parallelizable input-partitioning strategy, we achieve substantial verification speedups, can handle higher-dimensional systems (up to 7D), and considerably larger neural networks than state-of-the-art methods.
+Our method constructs certified first-order Taylor models to tightly bound a nonlinear system's behaviour, which enables us to employ neural network verification tools based on linear bound propagation to certify that the network's output remains sufficiently close to the linearized dynamics.
+The use of Taylor models has achieved considerable success in reachability analysis for hybrid systems, particularly in the context of neural network-controlled systems~\citep{10.1145/3358228, 10.1007/978-3-030-81685-8_11, 10.1007/978-3-031-19992-9_27}.
+However, while these previous works have considered \emph{local} reachability problems, we address a \emph{global} closeness problem to obtain the same formal guarantees as prior work employing SMT solvers.
+To this end, we introduce a parallelizable partitioning and refinement scheme -- achieving substantial verification speedups without loss of formal guarantees.
+Our approach allows us to handle higher-dimensional systems (up to 7D), and considerably larger neural networks than state-of-the-art methods.
+In summary, our approach addresses the primary bottleneck in neural abstractions \citep{NeuralAbstractions}, namely the scalability of the $\epsilon$-closeness verification.

 To exploit these new capabilities to handle higher-dimensional systems and larger networks, we extend neural abstractions to learning Koopman operators~\citep{Brunton_2016, Brunton2022} (Section~\ref{sec:koopman}).
 This application, which enables trajectory-level reasoning by representing nonlinear dynamics as linear operators in a high-dimensional space, previously posed a significant verification challenge, as the network's output represents predicted trajectory points (in our example, involving a final layer with over 100 states).
 Finally, to demonstrate the versatility of our framework, particularly for more general function approximation tasks, we extend neural abstractions beyond their native developments for dynamical systems, demonstrating their effective application to neural network compression (Section~\ref{sec:compression}).